waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Current Plans & Tasks
 ## A. Current Plan: Escape Victory Road 3F
-**Status:** Arrived on Victory Road 3F.
-My party is in critical condition.
+**Status:** Party is in critical condition.
+Attempting to retreat from Victory Road to heal.
-**Plan:** Retreat from Victory Road to heal my critically injured party. **Discovery:** The switch puzzle at (23, 7) opens the barrier at (8, 11), creating a direct path to the western part of the floor.
-My new escape route is the warp at (3, 1), which is now confirmed to be accessible.
+**Failed Plan:** My previous note claiming the switch at (23, 7) opens the barrier at (8, 11) was incorrect.
+The barrier remains closed, and the western area containing the warp at (3, 1) is inaccessible from my current location.
+This plan is abandoned.
+**New Plan:** The only viable escape route is the ladder at (24, 8), which leads back to Victory Road 2F.
+I will navigate there and proceed with the retreat.

 ## B. Archived Plans
 - **Victory Road 2F Western Dead End:** Confirmed via system feedback and re-evaluation that this area is NOT a dead end.
 The path forward is via the elevated platform, accessible because the boulder puzzle was already solved.